-James B. Nutter & Company offers a variety of mortgage programs to suit each homeowner’s specific needs.
+At Nutter, we offer a variety of mortgage programs to suit each homeowner’s specific needs.
 In choosing which type of mortgage is best for you, one of the most important features to consider is the type of interest rate that will be used - a fixed rate or an adjustable rate.

-“Fixed Rate” is just what the name implies - the interest rate for your monthly principal and interest payment (P&I) remains the same for the duration of your loan.
+Fixed Rate is just what the name implies - the interest rate for your monthly principal and interest payment (P&I) remains the same for the duration of your loan.
 Homeowners who prefer stability and certainty in their mortgage payment will often choose a fixed rate option, as well as those homeowners who wish to avoid the risk of higher interest rates in the future.

-As we noted earlier, adjustable rate mortgages usually offer some savings over fixed rate mortgages earlier in the loan term.
-However, what happens if interest rates start to increase?
-Fortunately, adjustable rate mortgages have some built-in protections known as Caps which limit how much your interest rate can go up or down each year (2% for Conventional ARMs, 1% for FHA/VA ARMs), and over the life of the loan (6% for conventional ARMs, 5% for FHA/VA ARMs).
+Fortunately, ARMs are capped - giving you some built-in protection by limiting how much your interest rate can go up or down each year (2% for Conventional ARMs, 1% for FHA/VA ARMs), and over the life of the loan (6% for Conventional ARMs, 5% for FHA/VA ARMs).